tombraganca/gravitySimulator/README.md

 # gravitySimulator
 This code is the gravity simulation project, having the object's initial speed and acceleration over the box.
+Using the P5js platform it is possible to execute the code in a simple way.

 ## Exemplo